lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 {: id="sect-5.2.8"}

 \< ToDo: This section should be aligned with {{sect-4.3}} of this document and RFC 4211 Section 4.
-It should potentially be restructured and updated for better readability.
-Also some inconsistencies in Section 5.2.8.3 resulting from the update of RFC2510 to RFC4210 should be fixed. >
+May be an addition regarding challenge-response pop for KEM-Keys is required.>

 If the certification request is for a key pair that supports signing , then the proof-of-possession of the private signing key is demonstrated through